zachwitz/zachwitz.github.io/README.md

 ## Past Work

 - January 2023 to Present: AI Research Intern at Stanford's [IRIS Lab][irislink] under Prof. Chelsea Finn working on improving robustness, dexterity, and generalization for robotics
-- March through December 2022: AI Research Intern at the [Stanford Navigation and Autonomous Vehicle Lab][navlink] under Prof. Grace Gao where I developed graph neural network architectures to improve GPS location accuracy from smartphone data
+- March through December 2022: AI Research Intern at Stanford's [Navigation and Autonomous Vehicle Lab][navlink] under Prof. Grace Gao where I developed graph neural network architectures to improve GPS location accuracy from smartphone data
 - June through August 2021: Software Engineering Intern at Amazon where I used AWS serverless architecture to create an auditing service for permission filters in the AWS supply chain infrastructure
 - June through August 2020: CS Research Intern for Prof. Ran Libeskind-Hadas studying algorithms for solving the binary tanglegram problem and cophylogeny reconstruction problem